Advanced Desensitization Training Course

 What to Expect – Horses Already in My Program

-Horses with a minimum of 30 days in my training program already have a solid foundation and basic exposure, so they begin advanced desensitization immediately.
+Horses with a minimum of 30 days in my training program already have a solid foundation and basic exposure, so they begin advanced desensitization immediately if requested for additional desensitization.

 This course includes: